Compliance Program Guidance Manual For FDA Staff

 2. Determine accounting procedures for test articles:

-c.
-Quantities of bioequivalence testing samples retained (see SAMPLE COLLECTION Section under Part III).
+- Quantities of bioequivalence testing samples retained (see sAMPLE COLLECTION section under Part III).

 3. Inspect storage area.